liquidg3/altair/core/README.md

 Altair, at its heart, is a simple "Cartridge Loader."
 There is a core/lib/cartridges/README.md available for more information about cartridges.

 If you are looking to add a new fancy piece of functionality to Altair, chances are you want to create a Module.
-Module's are loaded after the system is bootstrapped, database connections are made, and caches are primed.
+Modules are loaded after the system is bootstrapped, database connections are made, and caches are primed.